YanLamNg/AirPollutionPredication/README.md

 Result:

-the error of each implementation of simple regression and multiple regression.
+The error of each implementation of simple regression and multiple regression.

                     TEMP       DEMP      PRES      RAIN       WD        WSPM      Multiple Training error     0.0093      0.0085    0.0089    0.0089     0.0087    0.0086	  153.39